 What about the revenue from paid parking?

-The visitor-paid parking program is not about generating revenue.
-It is all about providing incentives for keeping parking short-term in the core, and motivating commuters and longer-stay parking to move to the free lots on the periphery.
+The objectives of the visitor-paid parking program does not include generating revenue.
+The aim is to provide incentives for keeping parking short-term in the core, and motivating commuters and longer-stay parking to move to the free lots on the periphery.

-The paid parking program will cover the costs of the operating system and enforcement, and provide additional revenue.
 Banff Town Council has set up a dedicated reserve for this revenue, rather than going into general operating budgets.
-In early 2021, Council will review the public input on how to use the revenue to make Banff better, and Council will set parameters for how revenue can be used.
-(Input included roadway improvements, transit enhancements, snow clearing, environmental protection, and cycling enhancements.)
+In early 2021, Council will review the public input on how to use the revenue.
+Council's initial plan - to be finalized in April - is to spend any net revenue only on the following:

 - Cycling or other active transportation initiatives; and